 Not the most exciting advice.
 But what would you expect from a money nerd?

 There’s quite a bit of money know-how I would impart to a younger version of myself.
 Financial literacy certainly wasn’t taught in schools when I was growing up, and my family never talked about money.
 And like many, I learned about money on my own — and made mistakes along the way.
 Here are a series of money lessons I wish I could’ve taught my younger self:

 Childhood: Know the importance of saving

 One year for Christmas I received four piggy banks.
-Regardless if it was a coicidence or an act of serendipity, it motivted me at a young age to save any spare change into these respective piggy banks.
+Regardless if it was a coincidence or an act of serendipity, it motivated me at a young age to save any spare change into these respective piggy banks.
 And yet every spring, at the annual community fiesta, I proceeded to spend every dime.
 I didn’t really understand that if I saved for a bit longer, I could get larger items.